How much time does native gardening take?

 Native vs. Non-Native Plants

 Non-native plants are plants that are native to somewhere else.
 They are in our gardens because humans are creative, wonderful creatures who bring in things from all over—including plants!
-There are many non-native plants in our gardens, including tulips (which are actually from Central Asia!), daffodils (Spain/Portugal), and dahlias (Mexico).
+There are many non-native plants in our gardens:, including:

-Now that we know what native and non-native means, let’s see how natives vs. non-natives compare, in terms of gardening time and energy.
+Now that we know what native and non-native mean, let’s compare natives and non-natives in terms of gardening time and energy.

 How much time does non-native gardening take?